aliterc/aliterc.github.io/index.md

 2011 China University of Political, Science and Law, business management, bacholar degree

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+### trades
+- be happy.
+- taller. sleep at the same time, go to gym.
+- build a website.
+- have a chef certificate. get prepared.
+- become head of McDoanld's. not really in a restaurant. could be a museum guide for kids.
+- become a lovely teacher. needs a certificate.
+- become a crazy fan.
+- find an office job in fortune 500 companies. just apply.
+- have an engineer degree.
+- open a shopp selling cards, cakes, flowers. needs co-founders.
+- professioanlly trained in an art school. apply.
+- travel to every corner of the earth. visa.
+- insider, have books. powerful, in an industry for a long time.
+- go hunting.
+- changing nationality asap.
+- build a building of my own. buy lands.
+- publishing.
+- have a veta or become peter jackson. needs co-workers.
+- space travel.
+- lunchbox food porn. married, in a job and house owner.